Menu Close

 Technical Trader subscribers click here to download the complete report.

-March was better.
-Picks closed in March had an average gain of 4% with an average holding period of 23 calendar days.
+For the week, performance was positive, with an average gain of 3.7% on an average holding period of 13 calendar days.
+This was an improvement on last week’s +2.5% on a 2 week average holding period.
 Non-subscribers click here for access

 Technical Trader subscribers click here to download the complete report.